benjamin3344/academic-kickstart/content/publication/Design of the tip control of flexible beam driven by linear motor based on vibration modal analysis.md

 publication_short = ""
 publication_types = ["0"]
 selected = false
-title = "Design of the tip control of flexible beam driven by linear motor based on vibration modal analysis" url_code = "" url_dataset = "" url_pdf = "papers/Design of the tip control of flexible beam driven by linear motor based on vibration modal analysis.pdf"
+title = "Design of the tip control of the flexible beam driven by linear motors based on vibration modal analysis" url_code = "" url_dataset = "" url_pdf = "papers/Design of the tip control of flexible beam driven by linear motor based on vibration modal analysis.pdf"